 The layout of the typical financial statement shows the current month's performance as well as that of the previous month, plus year-to-date information.
 Unfortunately, this does not include a sufficient volume of information for management to ascertain any trends in activity or profitability.
 An additional report is needed to present such information to management.
-Exhibit 20.1 presents an example of this report, where we itemize both the balance sheet and the income statement for every month of the year.
+Exhibit 21.1 presents an example of this report, where we itemize both the balance sheet and the income statement for a number of months.
 By using this format, managers can quickly scan through the information and determine trends in the major categories.
-However, the typical accounting system does not support this format, so the controller may have to authorize custom programming to create the report or else manually transfer the information into an electronic spreadsheet, which runs the risk of including typographical errors.
+However, the typical accounting system does not support this format, so the controller may have to authorize custom programming to create the report or else manually transfer the information into an electronic spread-sheet, which runs the risk of including typographical errors.
 If key line items in this full-year format are of particular importance to management, then the controller can convert them into a graphical presentation, which is easier to read.
-Exhibit 20.2 presents an example of graphical layouts, using the information from Exhibit 20.1.
+Exhibit 21.2 presents an example of graphical layouts, using the information from Exhibit 21.1.
 These layouts include separate graphs for the cash balance, revenue, and net profit.

 In addition to trend information, the controller must provide the management team with information about the financial risks to which the company is currently subject.
-This information can include an analysis of how closely the company is coming to minimum loan covenants, because dropping below them would give lenders the option to call their loans.
-Another good measure is a company's debt to equity ratio, because a high ratio is indicative of an excessive degree of leverage that may be difficult to work off.
-A related measure is the number of times the interest expense is covered by current earnings, because dropping below a ratio of 1 to 1 would mean that a company cannot pay for, and therefore will probably default on, its debts.
-Other useful risk measures are the current and quick ratios, because they compare the amount of a company's current assets to its current liabilities.
+This information can include an analysis of how closely the company is coming to minimum loan covenants because dropping below them would give lenders the option to call their loans.
+Another good measure is a company's debt to equity ratio because a high ratio is indicative of an excessive degree of leverage that may be difficult to work off.
+A related measure is the number of times the interest expense is covered by current earnings because dropping below a ratio of 1 to 1 would mean that a company cannot pay for, and therefore will probably default on, its debts.
+Other useful risk measures are the current and quick ratios because they compare the amount of a company's current assets to its current liabilities.
 If the ratio is near or below 1 to 1, a company may have difficulty paying its liabilities.
-Exhibit 20.3 notes these ratios using the same full-year format used in Exhibit 20.1.
+Exhibit 21.3 notes these ratios using the same full-year format used in Exhibit 21.1.
 The exhibit clearly shows any positive or negative trends.
 It is very useful to include the formulas for each ratio in this analysis (as is demonstrated in the example), so management can then see for itself exactly how the numbers come together to form each ratio.

-The statistics report in Exhibit 20.3 reveals a great deal of information about a company.
+The metrics report in Exhibit 21.3 reveals a great deal of information about a company.
 In the example, we see a company that is heavily burdened by debt, and that achieves a minuscule return on assets and net profit.
 However, its sales have surged as the year has progressed, which has slightly increased its profitability.
 Also, it has gradually reduced its investment in working capital, which has allowed it to pay off a modest amount of debt.
-However, there is still far too much interest expense, and a lender must wonder how long the company can continue to take funds from working capital to pay off its debt, especially since there is more than twice as much debt as working capital.
-Finally, the lender must be waiving all covenant requirements, because the company is unable to meet any of them.
-In short, the ratio analysis reveals a company trying to pull itself out from under a monstrous load of debt with only the slightest of profit margins, but one that is using its assets wisely to improve its financial position toward the end of the year.
+However, there is still far too much interest expense, and a lender must wonder how long the